benjaminBennewitz/binge_hub_frontend/README.md

     ```right port/url
     make sure to use port :4000 for frontend otherwhise some links doesnt work
     ```
+7. Check URLS and Ports:
+    ```correct environments
+    make sure to use your own website links/urls in environments.ts
+    ```

 ### Configuration
 Ensure the backend API URL is correctly set in your environment configuration files.
 Modify the environment files (`src/environments/environment.ts` and `src/environments/environment.prod.ts`) as needed to match your backend API settings.